39-53m³ Zelon CFS Forage Wagon

 Introduction

-The Zelon now offers the Continuous Flow System (CFS) from a loading capacity of 39 m3.
+The Zelon, which offers the unique Continuous Flow System, offers a loading capacity from 24m3 (DIN).
 Given the increased fuel costs, the Zelon forage wagon is able to gain the significant benefit compared to other harvesting methods.
-The CFS unit enables you to load more tonnage per m3 - with less time and lower running costs.
+The Continuous Flow System unit enables you to load more tonnage per m3 - with less time and lower running costs.

 Zelon CFS Forage Wagon